VijitGanguly/Quantitative-models-and-simulations/Vanilla Interest rate swap/Links to download dataset.md

 These are fitted yields on zero-coupon bonds for maturities from 1 to 10 years.

-You’ll use these to compute discount factors for each swap payment date.
+Use these to compute discount factors for each swap payment date.